 - 702.15a Lifelink is a static ability. - 702.15b Damage dealt by a source with lifelink causes that source's controller, or its owner if it has no controller, to gain that much life (in addition to any other results that damage causes).
-See rule 119.3. - 702.15c If a permanent leaves the battlefield before an effect causes it to deal damage, its last known information is used to determine whether it had lifelink. - 702.15d The lifelink rules function no matter what zone an object with lifelink deals damage from. - 702.15e Multiple instances of lifelink on the same object are redundant. - 702.16.
-Protection - 702.16a Protection is a static ability, written "Protection from [quality]."
-This quality is usually a color (as in "protection from black") but can be any characteristic value.
-If the quality happens to be a card name, it is treated as such only if the protection ability specifies that the quality is a name.
-If the quality is a card type, subtype, or supertype, the ability applies to sources that are permanents with that card type, subtype, or supertype and to any sources not on the battlefield that are of that card type, subtype, or supertype.
-This is an exception to rule 109.2.
+See rule 119.3. - 702.15c If a permanent leaves the battlefield before an effect causes it to deal damage, its last known information is used to determine whether it had lifelink. - 702.15d The lifelink rules function no matter what zone an object with lifelink deals damage from.

+702.15e If multiple sources with lifelink deal damage at the same time, they cause separate life gain events (see rule 118.9).